Zeuroux/APG/README.md

-The app must be installed to make the code below work
+The app must be installed to make the code below work, also im terrible at naming things so feel free to contribute and change up stuff

 ## Example usage: